julianjuko/subset-prompter/README.md

   ]
 }
 ```
-A data query `id..items..name` will return:
+A data query `shipment..items..name` will return:

 ```
 "Gel Blaster"